List of Farm to Market Roads in Texas (1200–1299): FM 1201

 Farm to Market Road 1201 (FM 1201) is located in Cooke County.

 FM 1201 begins at an intersection with US 82 in western Gainesville.
 The highway travels in a north-northwest direction near the eastern border of Gainesville Municipal Airport and intersects FM 1200 before leaving the city limits.
-After leaving Gainesville, FM 1201 travels through rural farm areas until reaching the Moss Lake area.
-In the Moss Lake area, the highway sees more development along its route and passes near a few rural subdivisions.
-After leaving the Moss Lake area, FM 1201 runs closely to the Red River and travels through Sivells Bend.
+After leaving Gainesville, FM 1201 travels through rural areas until reaching the Moss Lake area.
+From here, FM 1201 runs closely to the Red River and travels through Sivells Bend.
 The highway ends just north of Sivells Bend, with state maintenance ending south of County Road 406; the roadway continues north as County Road 403.

 FM 1201 was designated on July 14, 1949, running from FM 1200 northward at a distance of 4 mi.
 On February 6, 1953, the highway was extended to US 82 (absorbing the southernmost 1.5 mi of FM 1200) and was extended 6.7 mi northwest; FM 1201 was extended to Sivells Bend later that year on October 28.
-A spur route was designated on March 2, 1967, along the highway's old location near Moss Lake.
+A spur route, FM Spur 1201, was designated on March 2, 1967, along the highway's old location near Moss Lake.